 - Improve coordination among various DPH programs operating at the regional level;

-- Help people navigate the complex array of DPH services and resources;
+- Help people navigate the complex array of DPH services and resources; and

 - Strengthen the organized constituency for public health through education and cooperation with multiple stakeholders